VirgilSecurity/virgil-crypto-c/docs/class.md

 private: Component is visible for outside world via private interface.
 internal: Component is visible only within library or a specific source file.

+project:
+    Parent project name.
+The project attribute is optional.

 name:
     Short module name.
 The name attribute is required.